-1. The City may bring a nuisance action or citation against a Owner who fails to bring, or fails to diligently or in good faith prosecute an unlawful detainer action against a Tenant who commits, permits, maintains, or is involved in any nuisance or illegal activity on the Premises under the conditions set out in this Section.
+1. In addition to citing the Owner for civil penalties pursuant to O.M.C.
+Chapter 1.08, the City may bring a nuisance action against an Owner who fails to bring, or fails to diligently or in good faith prosecute an unlawful detainer action against a Tenant who commits, permits, maintains, or is involved in any nuisance or illegal activity on the Premises under the conditions set out in this Section O.M.C.
+8.23.100.

-2. Upon the failure of the Owner to file an unlawful detainer action or to respond to the City Attorney after notice pursuant to O.M.C.
-8.23.100 F.1.d. or, after having filed an action, if the Owner fails to prosecute the unlawful detainer diligently and in good faith, the City may take any or all of the following actions:
+- 2. Upon the failure of the Owner to file an unlawful detainer action or to respond to the City Attorney after notice pursuant to O.M.C.
+8.23.100 F.1.d. or, after having filed an action, if the Owner fails to prosecute the unlawful detainer diligently and in good faith, the City may take any or all of the following actions: - a.

-a.
 Assess the Owner civil penalties for the nuisance pursuant to O.M.C.
-Chapter 1.08;

-b.
-Take any action authorized under O.M.C 1.16;

-c.
-Bring an administrative action against the Owner for permitting or maintaining a nuisance or substandard property which includes as a remedy a ossible administrative order vacating the property;
+Chapter 1.08; - b.
+Take any action authorized under O.M.C 1.16; - c.
+Bring an administrative action against the Owner for permitting or maintaining a nuisance or substandard property which includes as a remedy a possible administrative order vacating the property; - d.

-d.
 Bring a nuisance action in court against the Owner and/or Tenant for maintaining a nuisance.
 As part of the relief sought, the City Attorney may seek a mandatory injunction assigning to the City the Owner's unlawful detainer cause of action against the offending Tenant.
-When the City prevails in a nuisance action against the Owner under this Section, the City is entitled to recover its administrative costs in pursuing the matter, including any costs of investigation, and any attorney's fees and costs related to bringing the court action.

-3. An Owner who receives more than three notices to remove tenants issued pursuant to this Section within a twelve month period, may be cited for nuisance, assessed civil penalties pursuant to O.M.C.
+When the City prevails in a nuisance action against the Owner under this Section, the City is entitled to recover its administrative costs in pursuing the matter, including any costs of investigation, and any attorney's fees and costs related to bringing the court action. - 3.
+An Owner who receives more than two notices to remove tenants issued pursuant to this Section within a twenty-four (24) month period, may be cited for nuisance, assessed civil penalties pursuant to O.M.C.
 Chapter 1.08, and required to pay for all of the City's costs associated with the investigation and noticing for each subsequent notice to remove a tenant issued to the Owner.

-4. All remedies of the City pursuant to this Section are cumulative and non-exclusive with any other remedies the City may have against an Owner or a Tenant who violates this Section or who creates, permits, or maintains a nuisance.
+Each subsequent notice issued by the City to such Owner is also subject to civil penalties under O.M.C.
+Chapter 1.08. - 4.
+All remedies of the City pursuant to this Section are cumulative and non-exclusive with any other remedies the City may have against an Owner or a Tenant who violates this Section or who creates, permits, or maintains a nuisance.

+M. OWNER'S RECOVERY OF COSTS FROM TENANT.

+Where an Owner or the City Attorney, on the Owner's behalf, prevail in an unlawful detainer action based on O.M.C.
+8.23.100, the Court may award as costs in pursuing the unlawful detainer, all costs assessed by the City administratively for the citation against the Owner based on the Tenant's conduct.

+N. TIME.

+In this Section, "days" means calendar days, unless otherwise stated.
+A report to the City is considered timely if mailed to the City by its due date.

-J. PROCEDURES AND FORMS.
+O. PROCEDURES AND FORMS.